dddappp/A-AO-Demo/README.md

 #### Update dddappp Docker Image

-Since the dddappp v0.0.1 image is updated frequently, if you've run the above command before and run into problems, you may be required to manually delete the image and pull it again before `docker run`.
+Since the dddappp-ao:master image is updated frequently, if you've run the above command before and run into problems, you may be required to manually delete the image and pull it again before `docker run`, making sure you use the latest version of the image.

 ```shell
 # If you have already run it, you may need to Clean Up Exited Docker Containers first